planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 * Continue to explore the [No-Code CLI Guide](../cli/cli-guide.md).
 * Start coding with the [Python SDK User Guide](../python/sdk-guide.md).
 * Check out some of the [examples in our GitHub repo](https://github.com/planetlabs/planet-client-python/tree/main/examples).

+## How to Get Help

+As The Planet SDK (V2) is in active development, features & functionality will continue to be added.

+If there's something you're missing or are stuck, the development team would love to hear from you.

+  - To report a bug or suggest a feature, [raise an issue on GitHub](https://github.com/planetlabs/planet-client-python/issues/new)
+  - To get in touch with the development team, email [developers@planet.com](mailto:developers@planet.com)